wazuh/wazuh-documentation/source/user-manual/proof-of-concept-guide/integrate-osquery.rst

             }
         }

 #.
 Edit ``/var/ossec/etc/ossec.conf`` on the monitored RHEL 7 endpoint and enable the Osquery wodle.
-The Wazuh module takes care of running Osquery when needed so there is no need to start Osqueryd.

     .. code-block:: XML